 Conclusion

-California’s Military Diversion Program offers a valuable path for active-duty service members to avoid a DUI conviction and protect their records.
-By understanding eligibility, the application process, and program benefits, you can take informed steps to safeguard your career and future.
+California’s Military Diversion Program can provide a valuable opportunity for eligible active-duty service members facing a DUI charge to avoid a conviction and protect their military careers and future.
+Understanding the program’s eligibility requirements, application process, and potential benefits can help service members make informed decisions and take the necessary steps to protect their records.